salesforce/storm-dynamic-spout/README.md

 ## Required Interface Implementations
 ### [Deserializer](src/main/java/com/salesforce/storm/spout/sideline/kafka/deserializer/Deserializer.java)
-The Deserializer interface dictates how the byte[] consumed from Kafka gets transformed into a storm tuple.
+The Deserializer interface dictates how the kafka key and messages consumed from Kafka as byte[] gets transformed into a storm tuple.
 It also controls the naming of your output field(s).

 ```